learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 ![Xcode](http://i.imgur.com/H5IUNEe.png)

-Here is me opening up Xcode and starting a new project.
-I have the ability to begin an iOS, watchOS, tvOS or MacOS (here it's still OS X) application.
+Let's dive into some step-by-step specifics.
+Here we're opening up Xcode and starting a new project.
+We have the ability to begin an iOS, watchOS, tvOS or MacOS (here it's still OS X) application.
 It's that simple.

 We can hit next and create our project.
 We will be asked to provide the name of our app.

 ![example](http://i.imgur.com/MHcgw8r.png)

 After hitting next, we can begin to write our code!
-The language I'm using here will be Swift.
+The language we're using here will be Swift.

 ![locate](http://i.imgur.com/WGqFvDu.png)

-I've selected the `ViewController.swift` file in the left pane.
+We've selected the `ViewController.swift` file in the left pane.
 By doing this, this brings up a document in the center (main) window where we can now write some code!

-Here's an example of me writing some code in this `ViewController.swift` file.
+Here's an example of some code in this `ViewController.swift` file.

 ![ex](http://i.imgur.com/WvSiOB0.png)

-So now that I've written some code in this `ViewController.swift` file, how can we make it *run*.
+So now that we've written some code in this `ViewController.swift` file, how do we make it *run*.

 In the upper left corner of Xcode, you should see what appears to be a Play Button with a Square (stop) button to the right of it.
 If you were to click the Play button, your app will run!
 So lets do that.

 ![runn](http://i.imgur.com/y8Mp5FA.png)

 'Hello everyone' was printed to the console here.
-But that's not really a fun application (I know).

 You should have also noticed, that something else appeared on screen when you ran your app.